Principal Coordinate Analysis

 Principal Coordinate Analysis and Principal Component Analysis

-PCA and Principal Coordinate Analysis are quite similar in that the PCA can also represents observations in a space with less dimensions, the later being optimal in terms of carried variability.
+PCA and Principal Coordinate Analysis are quite similar in the way that the PCA can also represent observations in a space with less dimensions, the latter being optimal in terms of carried variability.
 A Principal Coordinate Analysis applied to matrix of Euclidean distances between observations (calculated after standardization of the columns using the unbiased standard deviation) leads to the same results as a PCA based on the correlation matrix.
 The eigenvalues obtained with the Principal Coordinate Analysis are equal to (p-1) times those obtained with the PCA.

 Principal Coordinate Analysis and Multidimensional Scaling